kermitt2/entity-fishing/doc/restAPI.rst

  - lang: the language of the definition

-- categories: This provides a list of Wikipedia categories7 directly coming from the wikipedia page of the disambiguated Named Entity.
+- categories: This provides a list of Wikipedia categories7 directly coming from the wikipedia page of the disambiguated entity.
 Each category is characterised by the following properties:

  - category: The category name